AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 </tbody>
 </table>

+> [!NOTE]
-> [AZURE.NOTE] Blob storage accounts support the same performance and scalability targets as general-purpose storage accounts.
-See [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets/) for more information.
+> Blob storage accounts support the same performance and scalability targets as general-purpose storage accounts.
+See [Azure Storage Scalability and Performance Targets](./storage-scalability-targets.md) for more information.

 ## Pricing and Billing
 Blob storage accounts use a new pricing model for blob storage based on the storage tier.
 When using a Blob storage account, the following billing considerations apply: